rgleave/proj2/EnergyForecastingWorkshop.md

 **Step 4: Set up Security, Parameters**

  Even though this is a fully-serverless solution, you will need to establish some basic infrastructure and permissions, .
 A cloudformation template is provided to do that for you.
 Download and examine the Dependency Stack cloudformation template.
-Read the comments to embedded in the template and pay particular attention to how you are able to automatically build AWS GLUE databases and tables with code.

   a)  Navigate to [CloudFormation service](https://us-west-2.console.aws.amazon.com/cloudformation) and select your desired deployment region.
 Download and launch the following cloudformation template to build the resources.
 Note: You do not need to change any of the pre-set parameters.